-1. Judges should be cautioned to use common sense rules of judging criteria as presented on the official judge's scoring sheet.

-2. Local, Regional, and State directors/coordinators will provide judges with the list of requirements/regulations for projects.

-3. At least two judges should judge each project.

-4. Judges should be careful to give comparable time to each student and each project.

-5. It is required that students (at least one student for a group project) be present for interviews at the regional and state fairs.

-6. Each project should be assigned a score based on what is present in the paper and display and available from student interviews.
+- 1. Judges should be cautioned to use common sense rules of judging criteria as presented on the official judge's 2024 Social Studies Fair Score Sheet.
+Be as constructive as possible when scoring writing legibly at least 2 comments: one a "glow" and one a "grow" as these comments will guide students who qualify for Regional Fairs and State Fair.
+Judge comments will help students improve their projects. - 2.
+Local, Regional, and State directors/coordinator will provide judges with the list of requirements/regulations for projects. - 3.
+At least two judges should judge each project. - 4.
+Judges should be careful to give comparable time to each student and each project.
+Each judging time should spend approximately 10 minutes reviewing the display and paper and exactly 5 minutes in the interview portion. - 5.
+It is required that students (at least one student for a group project) be present for interviews at the regional and state fairs. - 6.
+Each project should be assigned a score based on what is present in the paper and display and available from student interviews.
 A judging team will compare projects across disciplines and classes, using scores as guidelines, when determining class and fair awards and in making decisions as to which projects will progress to higher level competition.

-7. No visitors (including parents and teachers) should be allowed in the exhibition hall during judging.
-The judges should not discuss a project outside of a judging team or with a student before the winners are announced.

-8. The decision of the judges will be final.
+- 7. No visitors (including parents and teachers) should be allowed in the exhibition hall during judging.
+The judges should not discuss a project outside of a judging team or with a student before the winners are announced. - 8.
+The decision of the judges will be final.